lexibank/tlopo/out/vol1/chapter6.md

-[Chowning](../references.md#source-Chowning1991) ([1991](../references.md#source-Chowning1991) :55) argues that the gloss 'earth oven' is too restrictive, as raised ovens (covered with leaves rather than earth) as well as pit ovens are common in Oceania.
+[Chowning](../references.md#source-Chowning1991) ([1991](../references.md#source-Chowning1991): 55) argues that the gloss 'earth oven' is too restrictive, as raised ovens (covered with leaves rather than earth) as well as pit ovens are common in Oceania.

 <a id="s-2-7"></a>
 ## 2.7.
 Covering and uncovering an oven

 The usual implement for handling hot stones and food in the oven was tongs, probably a bent or folded piece of cane or midrib of a coconut frond.
-Note that some terms have been derived from the transitive verb form POc &ast;kapit-i- 'grasp (with tongs)'.
+Note that some terms have been derived from the transitive verb form POc _&ast;kapit-i-_ 'grasp (with tongs)'.

 <table>
 <tr>